quixio/quix-streams/docs/processing.md

 The `.drop()` method updates the existing `StreamingDataFrame` object and returns the same `StreamingDataFrame` instance so that you can chain other methods after the `drop()` call, too.

+By default, the `.drop()` fails if one of the columns is missing in the value.
+If you expect some columns to be missing, you can pass `errors="ignore"` to the `.drop()` method to suppress the errors.

 Internally, it mutates the record's value and deletes the keys in place.

 **Example**: